cisagov/dotgov-home/pages/management/management.md

 ---
-title: Account changes
+title: Domain management
 layout: docs
-permalink: /domains/management/account-changes/
+permalink: /management/

-sidenav: domains
+sidenav: management
 ---

 ### How do we set up a new point of contact?